CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 # Personalization variables

-You normally personalize your mailings using the profile data of the addressee.
+You normally personalize your mailings in the Publisher using the profile data of the addressee.
 All database fields are directly usable as personalization variables.
 If a database contains the fields *firstname*, *lastname*, *city* and *email*, you can use the same variables for personalization:

 * {$firstname}
 * {$lastname}